baralprativa27/pharmacy-rebate-analytics/README.md

 | Plans Information         | Stores payer and insurance plan details used for plan-level rebate and cost analysis                                        |

 ## Tools & Technologies
-- Power BI
+- Power BI used for visualization and dashboarding
 - DAX Measures
 - Power Query
-- Oracle SQL
+- Oracle SQL used for data validation and KPI calculations
 - Excel / CSV Data Sources
 - Data Modeling
 - Data Visualization